Bojumm/Bojumm/README.md

 ---

 ### About

+Building web systems with a passion for developing scalable applications and creating seamless user experiences.
+I enjoy exploring new technologies, solving challenging problems, and crafting software that delivers meaningful impact.

 I'm a full-stack developer focused on web applications from Eloquent-backed APIs to Blade and React.js frontends.
 Most of my work involves building and maintaining systems for public sector and private clients: performance monitoring platforms, registries, and planning/review tools that need to be reliable, auditable, and easy for non-technical staff to use.